mzonov/Android-Interview-Questions/README.md

 * What are actual and deprecated ways of multithreading implementation in Android development?
 * What is `WorkManager`?
 * Does `WorkManager` have any restrictions?
-* When to use an Android service and when to use a thread

 #### RxJava
 * Describe the reactive approach.
-* What are `subscribeOn` and `observeOn`?
-Is their order in chain important?
 * What is scheduler in `RxJava`?
 * What’s the difference between `IO` and `Computation` scheduler?
-* When should we use `IO` and `Computation` schedulers?
 Is there any clear separation?
+* What are `subscribeOn` and `observeOn`?
+Is their order in chain important?
 * What `source types` do you know?
 * What’s the difference between `cold` and `hot` source?
 * What’s the difference between `Observable` and `Flowable`?